ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 execution time of the smaller input size yields the doubling ratio of approximately $4.0897$, suggestion that insertion sort is a $O(n^2)$ algorithm because a doubling of the input size caused a quadrupling of the execution time.
-Finally, don't forget that you can display `listsorting`'s help menu and learn more about its features by typing `poetry run listsorting --help` to show the following output.
-Don't forget that the `listsorting` program should also run experiments for the other sorting algorithms, such as bubble sort and quick sort!
+Moreover, don't forget that you can display `listsorting`'s help menu and learn more about its features by typing `poetry run listsorting --help` to show the following output.
+Finally, remember that the `listsorting` program should also run experiments for the other sorting algorithms, such as bubble sort and quick sort!
 You can also run `listsorting` with larger input sizes or more rounds of input doubling --- but be aware of the fact that your experiments could take a long time to finish for certain algorithms!